unelmacoin/unelma-browser/README.md

 # Unelma Browser

-A simple Unelma.XYZ - browser based on Chromium open-source browser project that aims to build a safer, faster and more stable experience without being too evil and selling data to private companies.
+A simple Unelma.XYZ - browser based on Chromium open-source project that aims to build a safer, faster and more stable experience without sending any data to private companies.

 # Distribution